 Useful for guiding users in-app through features and functionalities

 Only those who created them can disable them in the backend

 Serve for external communication to prompt users to act

 Useful for re-engaging with an audience currently not active

-Grab user’s attention back by delivering relevant data
+Grab the user's attention back by delivering relevant information

-Users can always choose when to disable them
+Users can always choose when to enable or disable them

 Push notifications, on the other hand, focus on prompting users towards fulfilling the desired action according to their (past or current) interests.
 The information delivered is directed more towards a disengaged audience.